 1. Custom API Integration

 Here, you’re developing a custom API between your Salesforce system and your partner’s system.
 This means automating electronic data interchange through code that your developers create from scratch.
 It requires strong technical expertise, and your team mostly does it in-house.
+There are three ways to do it:

 While it offers full customization (which is great if you want the integration tailored specifically to your business needs), it also comes with challenges.
 If your dedicated team of developers isn’t highly skilled in API development, you could face roadblocks, plus it’s quite resource-intensive.
 But for businesses that need a completely unique solution, this method gives you total control over the integration.